-The standalone display also features a 30 pin ZIF/FFC/FPC socket, designed for a 30 pin FFC cable, for easy and simple connection to an application or mother board, or for connecting to accessory boards for added range of functionality advancements.
+The standalone display also features a 30-pin ZIF/FFC/FPC socket, designed for a 30-pin FFC cable, for easy and simple connection to an application or mother board, or for connecting to accessory boards for added range of functionality advancements.

-gen4 range family of products are all designed to be fully compatible with the Workshop4 IDE and its four different development environments, providing the User necessary tools and options for programming and manipulating the display to their desired function for their system project.
+This 9.0" module is 100% compatible with the Workshop4 IDE and its 4 different development environments, providing the User with a wealth of options for programming and controlling their system.

-Many applications developed for 4D Systems modules with PICASO or DIABLO16 processors may run on this PIXXI-44 Intelligent Display Module, depending on the utilized features.
+Many applications developed for 4D Systems modules with PICASO or DIABL016 processors may run on this PIXXI-44 Intelligent Display Module, depending on the utilized features.
 Contact the 4D Systems Support Team for migration assistance.